-\cdot We make sure that adjustments are in place so that children with SEND can access all the activities available in school.
-We may provide additional resources or support, or we may adapt the activity to make it accessible.

-We provide high quality support for improving everyone's emotional and social development by encouraging and making every opportunity for children to make their views and feelings known.
-We have a rigorous report and monitoring system for bullying and investigate any complaint thoroughly and seriously.
+- \cdot We make sure that adjustments are in place so that children with SEND can access all the activities available in school.
+We may provide additional resources or support, or we may adapt the activity to make it accessible. - \cdot We provide high quality support for improving everyone's emotional and social development by encouraging and making every opportunity for children to make their views and feelings known.
+We work alongside With Me In Mind to develop our Mental Health support. - · We have a rigorous reporting and monitoring system for bullying and investigate any complaint thoroughly and seriously.